Eashan7/Java-Angular_EKartClient/README.md

 # Ekart

+EKart is an e-commerce application where the customers should register (sign-up) themselves with the application to use the application and get the benefits of a registered user.
+Registered customers can view the available items/products and add them to their cart.
+Then they can place the order.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

 ## Development server